Skip to Content

 Of all the festivals I’ve ever been to Coachella had the strictest rules on the gate.
 Girls were having to take their hair down and pull their bras forward, boys had to pull their boxers at the waistband and I just felt like there was no getting it in there.

-Another reason why camping at Coachella is a great idea.
+Another reason why camping at Coachella is a great idea, to make drinking at Coachella even easier.

 You could have lockers outside the grounds and there were lots of people drinking there.
 If you do want to try, and give it a go smuggling some booze into Coachella then I’ve got the internet’s favourite guide to how to smuggle booze into festivals right here.